10 Ways to Ensure Your Hubpages Article Gets Featured

-If your Hub is less than 700 words, the chances of it becoming featured are extremely low, if not zero.
+If your article is less than 700 words, the chances of it becoming featured are lower (an exception to this is poetry).
 Make sure you hit the word count by writing at least 700 words.
-You can keep an eye on this on the right side of the page as you're editing your Hub.
+You can keep an eye on this on the right side of the page as you're editing your hub.

-- However, don't have too many links to the same source.
-Your Hub might be flagged as Overly Promotional.
+- Don't have too many links to the same source.
+Your article might be flagged as Overly Promotional.